f5devcentral/f5-agility-labs-waf/docs/new-class8/module1/lab2.rst

   ..
 NOTE::
     This attack attempts to exploit an Apache Struts2 vulnerability to deliver malware.

-  You should see a blocking response from the BIGIP similar to this:
+  You should see a blocking response from the BIG-IP similar to this:

   |image6|